Register here for the 8th edition

 The Palazzo Strozzi, a palatial home and now converted cultural center, is a prime example of Florentine Renaissance architecture.
 Today the Palazzo Strozzi hosts series of art exhibitions that showcase a range of art periods and geographies.
 The Palazzo Strozzi Foundation funds this award in its entirety.

-The Palazzo Strozzi Foundation thanks all interested students and welcomes their participation.
+The Palazzo Strozzi Foundation would like to thank all interested students and welcomes their participation.